 The plan for ongoing equity-focused evaluation of system-level processes, policies/procedures is led by the DEIB Committee (est. 2021), which is integrated into the work of the CoC Board and committees (e.g., Coordinated Entry, Funding Committee) and oversees ongoing system-level evaluation of racial equity.
 The CoC has designated funding for the DEIB Committee to advance their workplan.
-The DEIB Committee has created an equity strategic plan with goals, including: Board members accountable to support/embody the values & truths statements; recruit Board & Committees members more inclusively, intentionally; incorporate diverse voices of PWLE; strategic relationships w/ orgs that represent diverse perspectives & align with CoC's mission; develop continuous quality improvement process to center diversity, equity & inclusion within all CoC P&P; partner w/ Funding Comm to ID new DEIcentered methods to evaluate projects & engage applicants; work w/ CES redesign comm to guide dev. of equity-centered strategies.
+The DEIB Committee has created an equity strategic plan with goals, including: Board members accountable to support/embody the values & truths statements; recruit Board & Committees members more inclusively, intentionally; incorporate diverse voices of PWLE; strategic relationships w/ orgs that represent diverse perspectives & align w/CoC's mission; develop continuous quality improvement process to center DEI within all CoC P&P; partner w/ Funding Comm to ID new DEI-centered methods to evaluate projects & engage applicants; work w/ CES on equity eval & equity-centered strategies to address (e.g. scripts to remove bias).

-The DEIB Committee meets monthly to monitor implementation & evaluate progress of the goals within this plan and brings recommendations/issues/concerns to the Governing Board.
+The DEIB Committee meets monthly to advance goals, monitor implementation & evaluate progress of the goals within this plan and brings recommendations/issues/concerns to/from the Governing Board.